Gathering Hardware/Software Details | Describing the Problem

 Locating this information varies by operating system:

-For example, the screen below shows Mozilla Firefox version 114.0 (64-bit):
+For example, the screen below shows that the installed Mozilla Firefox was version 114.0 (64-bit):

 When you contact me, be sure to describe the problem you are having in sufficient detail so that I can either duplicate it or that I can understand what may be causing the problem.